 And if all that weren't enough, your body also absorbs the heat that the baby produces, Dr. Adimoolam-Gupta says.

 Feeling hot while you're pregnant is totally normal, and unfortunately there's not much that can be done to avoid it.
 You can take steps to stay cool by wearing loose clothing, keeping your room cool and taking cold showers to bring down your body temperature, per the National Health Service UK.

 7. You’re Taking Certain Medications

-Many types of medications can predispose you to heat-related issues, including antidepressants, antihistamines, antipsychotics and diuretics, according to the National Collaborating Centre for Environmental Health (NCCEH).
+Many types of medications can predispose you to heat-related issues, including the following, according to the National Collaborating Centre for Environmental Health (NCCEH):